How can acupuncture increase my chances of pregnancy?

 Can Acupuncture be used to treat infertility?

-Acupuncture, frequently combined with herbal medicine, has been used for centuries to treat some causes of infertility.
-For example, acupuncture and herbs will not work to address tubal adhesions which can occur as a result of pelvic inflammatory disease or endometriosis.
-However, in this situation, an individual could still benefit from acupuncture and herbs because of the potential effect of improved ovarian and follicular function.
+Acupuncture has been used for centuries to treat some causes of infertility.
+For example, acupuncture will not work to address tubal adhesions which can occur as a result of pelvic inflammatory disease or endometriosis.
+However, in this situation, an individual could still benefit from acupuncture because of the potential effect of improved ovarian and follicular function.
 Additionally, it is shown that acupuncture can increase blood flow to the endometrium, helping to facilitate a thick, rich lining.
+Read more in depth supporting research here.

 When should acupuncture treatment begin and for how long?